Mask guidance divides parents heading into new school year

 The controversy is unfolding at a time when many Americans are at their wits’ end with pandemic restrictions and others fear their children will be put at risk by those who don’t take the virus seriously enough.
 In a handful of Republican-led states, lawmakers made it illegal for schools to require masks.

 In Connecticut, anti-mask rallies have happened outside Gov. Ned Lamont’s official residence in Hartford, and lawn signs and bumper stickers call on him to “unmask our kids.”
-The Democrat has said that he’s likely to follow the latest advice from the Centers for Disease Control and Prevention.
+Lamont said that he’s likely to follow the latest advice from the Centers for Disease Control and Prevention.

 The CDC on Tuesday recommended indoor masks for all teachers, staff, students and visitors at schools nationwide, regardless of vaccination status.
 The agency cited the risk of spread of the highly contagious delta variant, even among vaccinated people.